alessandroarduino/EPT-guidelines---analysis-scripts/README.md

 1. Open the file `main.m`.
 2. Update the following parameters:
    - `working_directory`: the folder where input/output files are stored.
-   - `test_cases`: cell with two columns and as many rows as test cases to be analysed.
-In each row, the first column contains the name of the dataset used for testing, the second column the name of the `.mat` file (without extension) that contains the EPT results in the working directory.
+   - `test_cases`: cell with two columns and as many rows as the test cases to be analysed.
+In each row, you must report in the first column the name of the dataset used for testing, and in the second column the name of the `.mat` file (without extension) that contains the MR-EPT results in the working directory.
 3. Run `main.m`.

 ### Credits